craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/The Democratic Combine of Peoples/The Democratic Combine of Peoples.md

 ---
-tags: nation_page, combine
+tags: group,
+aliases:
 ---
-## The Democratic Combine of Peoples
+# The Democratic Combine of Peoples
 ![[combine-100AF.png]]
 *Combine Territory as of 100AF*

+## History
 The Democratic Combine of Peoples is a anarchco-fiefdom government that formed at the signing of [[Coalition's Founding Document]] in 078AF.
+Since its founding, it has experienced thirty years of easy, calm, civil war.

-### Government
+## Government
 The Barons of the Democratic Combine of Peoples conference often, and form their own alliances and enemies between themselves.
 The clauses in [[Coalition's Founding Document]] allow anyone that holds a fief (ie enough land to feed a knight) to represent the Combine in [[Communicae]].

 When push comes to shove, the attitude of the Barons turn from competitor to defender - no-one hurts my sibling but me.

-### Population Distribution
-- large swaths of the "exotic races" such as dragonborn, goliaths, tiefling, kenku, triton
-- commonly find the "races of men", such as human, halflings, dwarves
-- uncommonly find elven folk
-- rarely feyborn or underkin, such as eladrin or duergar

-### History
-The Combine was formed at the signing of the [[Coalition's Founding Document]].
 ### Notable Factions

 - The [[Knights in Red]], led by [[Baron Filip]], are a group of well meaning knights that maintain tight control of the [[Huntyr Swamp]]